 As cryptocurrencies are becoming increasingly popular and the total market cap is constantly jumping, it’s safe to say that cryptos have gradually entered the mainstream.
 For one thing, you can hardly find someone who hasn’t at least heard about Bitcoin (BTC) by now.
 Then there are the developer teams launching dozens of projects on a daily basis, with a focus on real-world utilities and use cases.
 Today, you have interactive gaming platforms, decentralised finance apps, and loads of useful online services that rely on crypto and blockchain technology.

-The Brave.com web browser is one of numerous popular platforms that bring cryptocurrencies closer to the average user, making browsing through the internet more fun because users can earn valuable awards just by visiting websites and watching Brave ads.
+The Brave.com web browser is one of numerous popular platforms that bring cryptocurrencies closer to the average user, making browsing through the internet more fun because users can earn money with Brave just by visiting websites and watching ads.

-Let’s take a detailed look at the Brave browser, BAT tokens, and how you can withdraw your BAT to a third-party crypto wallet.
+Let’s take a detailed look at the Brave browser, BAT tokens, and how to withdraw brave rewards.

 The Brave Browser

 The most popular search engines such as Google Chrome, YouTube, Safari and Firefox, are all products of centralised, big data companies that gather, store and distribute huge amounts of user data based on your browsing activities.
 These browsers use extensive data gathering mechanisms that are made to offer Brave users content, services and products that might interest them, based on their earlier searches and browsing choices.